saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

     }
 }
 </pre>
-The dicitonaries were sorted, the list that was present in of the dictionaries was not.
+The dictionaries were sorted, the list that was present in of the dictionaries was not.

 Same as with <b>indent</b> and <b>separators</b>, this works for <b>dump</b> as well as <b>dumps</b>.